The Quntis ScreenLinear Pro is a good start if you’re keen to investigate the benefits of monitor lights.

 - Powered by USB-C.

 Important: For this review, I’m using the “Pro” version meant for 15-22” monitors.
-Quntis has a “Pro Max” version meant for 22-29” screens, as well as a slightly cheaper version intended for laptops.
+Quntis has a “Pro Max” version meant for 22-29” screens, as well as a different, slightly cheaper version intended for laptops.

 Note that the Pro and Pro Max are not suitable for laptops.
 Between the two, the Pro Max also comes with a slightly longer USB cable and a different recommended screen thickness.